-We have further discussion of SMS and email messaging on our blog if you want to learn more.
+We further discuss SMS and email messaging on our blog if you want to learn more.
 Essentially, patient preference can be used to achieve compliance when uncontrollable technical limitations might otherwise prevent it.

 Do you sign Business Associate Agreements (BAAs)?

 Yes, when you create your Spruce account, you electronically agreed to our BAA when you created your Spruce account and agreed to our provider terms which can be found here.